+Do you want to know how to increase battery life for iPhone 7?
 Tricks that will not only save you battery life, but – in some cases – also improve the overall performance of your beloved iPhone.
 Most of the tricks listed below are easy to implement and should, when viewed cumulatively, equate to some pretty impressive bumps in your iPhone’s endurance.
-So, how to increase battery life for iPhone 7?

 Wi-Fi is something that sucks a ton of battery from your iPhone.
 The problem is your iPhone usually desperately tries to hold onto a Wi-Fi signal–even when it’s only got one bar.
 This will drain battery like you can’t believe.
 To prevent this enable Wi-Fi Assist on your iPhone.
 Wi-Fi Assist automatically switches over to your cellular data connection when a Wi-Fi signal gets too low.
 Just be warned that enabling Wi-Fi Assist will mean you eat through more of your data plan.
 To enable Wi-Fi Assist go to Settings > Cellular and toggle the switch next to Wi-Fi Assist to ON (green).

 2. Enable Low Power Mode